biocatiit/website/content/scihi/2010_stretch_insect.rst

         muscle presents, therefore, an ideal model system to study crossbridge action and its regulation.

-        The experiments carried out at the Bio-CAT are the result of collaboration between the groups of Michael Reedy at Duke University, Thomas Irving at IIT, and researchers from Florida State University, The Scripps Research Institute, and the European Molecular Biology Laboratory.
+        The experiments carried out at the BioCAT are the result of collaboration between the groups of Michael Reedy at Duke University, Thomas Irving at IIT, and researchers from Florida State University, The Scripps Research Institute, and the European Molecular Biology Laboratory.